sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] Represent the view port in zommed-out mode.
+1. [ ] UI-related variables (top line, zoom ratio, etc.) should go in ...UI (not App).
 1. [x] Add app-level tests.
 This means:
    * [x] Make it possible to fix the app's size (-> Viewport::Fixed)
    * [x] Find a way to automate TUI interaction (-> good old Expect)